Control Your Energy Costs By Creating Shade (ARA)

 - Weatherize your doors and windows.
-A $50 purchase of caulk, weather stripping and plastic film can cut heating costs by two to three times that much.
+A $50 purchase of caulk, weather stripping, and plastic film can cut heating costs by two to three times that much.

 - Plant trees that will provide your home with shade in the summer and shelter from harsh winds in winter.
 Correctly placed shade trees, windbreaks, and foundation plantings can reduce heating and cooling costs by an estimated 25 to 30 percent, with some estimates as high as 50 percent.

-According to a study prepared for the U.S. Department of Energy by the Midwest Research Institute, a home with windows protected by will require 50 percent less energy to keep cool than an unprotected home.
-In Northern and Midwestern states, where the sun is low in the sky, they offer the added bonus of cutting down on glare.
+According to a study prepared for the U.S. Department of Energy by the Midwest Research Institute, a home with windows protected will require 50 percent less energy to keep cool than an unprotected home.
+In Northern and Midwestern states, where the sun is low in the sky, they offer the bonus of cutting down on glare.

-“Not only are solar shades practical, they are pleasing from an aesthetic standpoint as well,” says Todd Westover, general manager of Awnings By Design in Scottsdale, Ariz.
+“Not only are solar shades practical, but they are also pleasing from an aesthetic standpoint as well,” says Todd Westover, general manager of Awnings By Design in Scottsdale, Ariz.
 “If you install exterior shades, the hardware can be painted to match your house’s paint color.
 The fabric on the actual shades we offer is available in dozens of colors.”